Services

 Who is eligible?

-• Sole proprietorships and general partnerships majority-owned by Indigenous people (located in Wendake)
+• Duly registered sole proprietorships and general partnerships majority-owned by Indigenous people and located in Wendake.

-• Social economy enterprises (non-profit organizations and cooperatives) conducting mainly commercial activities
+• Social economy enterprises, including non-profit organizations and cooperatives, carrying out mainly commercial activities.

 Who is not eligible

-• Vehicle dealerships, auto parts retailers, and gas stations.
+• Vehicle dealerships, auto parts retailers, gas stations, collaborative tourist accommodations, and businesses operating exclusively online are not eligible.

 Eligible expenses

-• Acquisition of production, operational, or technological equipment to improve productivity or support business growth.
+• Acquisition of production, operational, or technology equipment to improve productivity or support growth.

-• Professional fees, consulting services, and studies related to the company's strategic challenges.
+• Professional fees, consulting services, and studies related to the company’s strategic issues.

-• For a new business: rent for the first two years of the lease (if signed after submitting the funding application, with a minimum lease term of 36 months).
+• For a new business, rent for the first two years of the lease, if the lease was signed after the funding application was submitted and has a minimum term of 36 months.

 Eligible geographic areas